tchx84/Gameeky/docs/basics/en/index.md

 ## Overview

-The Gameeky package provides four main components:
+The Gameeky package provides five main components:

 1. The launcher is the main component where all thematic packs and projects can be found and launched from.
 2. The player is where games can be played and joined.
 3. The scene editor is where scenes can be created and edited.
 4. The entity editor is where entities can be created and edited.
+5. The code editor is where the LOGO-like experience can be had.

 ## The launcher